J3nsenn/HDB-Resale-Prices-Analysis-1991-2023/README.md

 I was reponsible for sourcing the resale price dataset, data cleaning, EDA, dashboard design and formatting, along with the visual design of the website but not the code.
 I also vetted the predictive model.
 Other members sourced the other datasets and coded most of the predictive model or the website.
 The report was equally distributed.

-Included are the Tableau Dashboards, Datasets used and predictive model.
+Included are the Tableau Dashboards, datasets used and predictive model.

 Due to the large size of the datasets and files, the following files were not uplaoded
 - (facilities added) 1990-2000 Resale Price of Flats.csv